Jonah Hill Cancels Appearances After French Comedian Humiliates Him

 Jonah Hill is known for starring in comedies such as Superbad, 21 Jump Street, and This Is The End.
-Sex humor and being the butt of a joke are well-trodden territory for the actor after all the roles he's played.
-But apparently, the sense of humor he has cultivated on camera doesn't quite translate to real-life situations.
+Sex humour and being the butt of a joke are well-trodden territory for the actor after all the roles he's played.
+But apparently, the sense of humour he has cultivated on camera doesn't quite translate to real-life situations.

 Advertisement